 Before taking doravirine/lamivudine/tenofovir, tell your doctor or pharmacist if you are allergic to any of the ingredients; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney problems, liver problems (such as hepatitis B or C, cirrhosis), mental/mood conditions (such as depression, thoughts of suicide, psychosis), bone problems (such as bone disease, bone loss/osteoporosis, weak/broken bones), disease of the pancreas (pancreatitis).
 This drug may make you dizzy or drowsy.
 Alcohol or marijuana (cannabis) can worsen dizziness or drowsiness.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Limit alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 During pregnancy, this medication should be used only when clearly needed.
 Treatment can lower the risk of passing HIV infection to your baby, and doravirine/lamivudine/tenofovir may be part of that treatment.
 Discuss the risks and benefits with your doctor.
 Lamivudine and tenofovir pass into breast milk.
 It is unknown if doravirine passes into breast milk.
-Because breast milk can transmit HIV, do not breast-feed.
+Because breast milk may transmit HIV, consult your doctor before breastfeeding.

 What may interact with DELSTRIGO?